react-native-oh-library/usage-docs/en/react-native-community-checkbox.md

 Then build and run the code.

-## Constraints
+## 3. Constraints

-### Compatibility
+### 3.1.
+Compatibility

-To use this repository, you need to use the correct React-Native and RNOH versions.
-In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/checkbox Releases](https://github.com/react-native-oh-library/react-native-checkbox/releases)
+Check the release version information in the release address of the third-party library: [@react-native-ohos/checkbox Releases](https://gitee.com/openharmony-sig/rntpc_react-native-checkbox/releases)

-## Properties
+## 4. Properties

-> [!TIP] The **Platform** column indicates the platform where the properties are supported in the original third-party library.

 > [!TIP] If the value of **HarmonyOS Support** is **yes**, it means that the HarmonyOS platform supports this property; **no** means the opposite; **partially** means some capabilities of this property are supported.
 The usage method is the same on different platforms and the effect is the same as that of iOS or Android.